Hey you guys! Remember that pesto genovese from last week!?

 It’s back!
 And serving as the base for this creamy pesto pasta with chicken and sun-dried tomatoes.
 Here’s the best part (drumroll please), it takes only 30 minutes to make!
 That’s like music to my ears.
 A delicious and satisfying meal that the whole family will enjoy is a BIG win in my book, especially when it’s SO quick and easy to make.

 This dish is also very versatile.
 Don’t like chicken?
 No probs, leave it out!
 Love tomatoes?
 Add more!
 You could even throw in some fresh chopped tomatoes with the sun-dried tomatoes just to create a flavorful tomato-ey party in your mouth.
 You like your pasta on the extra saucy side?
 Add more cream and pesto you saucy person!
-One important note however.
-When you are just about to sit down and eat your dreamy pasta, DON’T forget to grab your microplane to top this off with some finely grated parmesan.
+But DON’T forget to top your pasta off with some finely grated parmesan.
 And then when you think you’ve grated enough, grate a little more (just for good measure).

 I don’t know what it is about a creamy pesto pasta dish like this one, but it just makes me want to smile, lean back in my chair, and close my eyes for a moment to savor the tastiness.
 You do this too?
 Please tell me you do.
 It’s like pure creamy pasta comfort in a bowl.
 And I’m pretty sure if you make this for your next dinner guests, you’ll have a hard time getting them out the door.
-Either because they ate too much or because they’ll be hoping that you’ll cook up some more (and since it takes less than 30 minutes to cook, you could make it again!).
-But you should probably cut them off at some point.
+Either because they ate too much or because they’ll be hoping that you’ll cook up some more (and since it takes less than 30 minutes to cook, you could make it again).
+You should probably cut them off at some point though.
 Too much of a good thing can be……well, never mind.

-This is also my go-to meal for meal trains (**see notes below in the recipe).
+This is also my go-to meal for meal trains (**see notes in the recipe card below).
 I often make this meal for families that have just welcomed a new baby into their lives.
 I can tell you after having birthed two children of my own, this creamy comforting plate of pasta with chicken and sun-dried tomatoes is where it’s at!
 There is definitely no shame in enjoying a plate of creamy pasta after all the hard work of labor.
 No shame at all.
-In fact, make sure you cook up enough of this tasty dish so that superstar mama can have a second helping.
+In fact, make sure you cook up enough of this creamy pesto pasta so that superstar mama can be sure to have a second helping.
 And don’t forget her other half.
 Birthing is hard work for them too and this creamy pasta will be welcomed with a big smile and a hungry appetite.

 Delicious, quick, and easy 30-minute gluten free creamy pesto pasta topped with chicken, sun-dried tomatoes & parmesan.